Catastrophe9260/Catastrophe9260/README.md

 <br/>
 I'm an ML researcher at CMU interested in neural representation learning and deep learning systems.

-Right now, my research focuses on analyzing representations learned by deep learning models through dynamical systems theory.
+Right now, my research focuses on analyzing representations learned by deep learning models through the lens of dynamical systems theory.
 I'm also working on contributing to Triton (https://github.com/triton-lang/triton)!

 Outside research, I'm an ML systems engineer working on LLM inference optimization.